bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     bpc not support const CONSTANT
     constant always case-sensitive, bpc only support `define(name, value)`, not support `define(name, value, case_insensitive)`
+    Class constants cannot be defined or redefined, parse error and runtime warning

 6. closure no use